markevans/dragonfly/extra_docs/Analysers.md

     temp_object.mime_type    # => 'image/png'

-As the file command analyser is {Configurable configurable}, we can configure it as we register it if we need to
+As the file command analyser is {Dragonfly::Configurable configurable}, we can configure it as we register it if we need to

     app.register_analyser(Dragonfly::Analysis::FileCommandAnalyser) do |a|
       a.file_command = '/usr/bin/file'